How to stay safe on Whatsapp.

 Enable two-step verification

 This will prevent you from being a victim of SIM swap fraud.
-Also, it will not allow others to set up your WhatsApp account on another phone by stealing the OTP from you.
+It will also not allow others to set up your WhatsApp account on another phone by stealing the OTP from you.

 Go to Settings and add Two-Step Verification to prevent someone else from locking you out of your account and use your WhatsApp account on another device without your knowledge.